Feyerabend/ABC80/abc802/CPM.md

 hardware manufacturers led to compatibility issues, with software written for one version often not running correctly on another.
 These limitations collectively contributed to CP/M's decline as a previous dominant operating system.

+[^buses]: Some technical principals of the contemporary bus and some of its problems can be read at: https://en.wikipedia.org/wiki/Bus_(computing)#Minis_and_micros

 #### Comment